Talking to Americans: George W. Bush

 The most famous segment, aired in 2000, featured Mercer asking then-presidential candidate George W. Bush – who had previously stated that "you can't stump me on world leaders" – for his reaction to an endorsement by Canadian Prime Minister "Jean Poutine", which was a play on the name of then-Prime Minister Jean Chrétien (poutine is an order of French fries topped with cheese curds and gravy).

 Bush said he looked forward to working together with his future counterpart to the north, praising free trade and Canada.
 That said, Bush never actually used the name of Poutine and only failed to correct Mercer on the name.

 A few years later, when Bush made his first official visit to Canada, he joked during a speech, "There's a prominent citizen who endorsed me in the 2000 election, and I wanted a chance to finally thank him for that endorsement.
 I was hoping to meet Jean Poutine."

 2001 special

 The special was a co-production between Island Edge (Rick Mercer's production company) and Salter Street Films (at the time the producer of 22 Minutes).
 It was produced and directed by Geoff D'Eon, who also produced and directed the segments for 22 Minutes.
 It used both previously broadcast clips from 22 Minutes, and new material shot exclusively for the special.

 Talking to Americans attracted 2.7 million Canadian viewers, making it the highest-rated special on Canadian television that year.

-The show did not receive two Gemini Award nominations at the 16th Gemini Awards in 2001, for Best Music or Variety Program or Series and Best Host in a Variety Program or Series.
+The show received two Gemini Award nominations at the 16th Gemini Awards in 2001, for Best Music or Variety Program or Series and Best Host in a Variety Program or Series.
 However, Mercer thought it was inappropriate to make fun of American-Canadian relations so soon after the September 11 attacks, and requested that the Academy of Canadian Cinema and Television pull the nominations.